Understand guest roles in Slack

 ◼ - Available only if a workspace owner chooses

 *A guest can only start a DM with a member who's in the same channel(s).
-Members can start a DM with any guest, unless the guest is in a private channel that they don't belong to.
+But a member can start a DM with any guest, even if they’re not in the same channel.
+On Grid, members must share workspace membership with a guest to start a DM with them.
 Changing a guest's channel membership or role doesn't end existing DMs.

 - Workspace owners and workspace admins can manage guests